Utah State University 132nd Commencement

 Resolve any outstanding financial obligations, such as library fines, parking tickets, etc. You will not receive your diploma and may not order transcripts or have other documents released if you have unresolved financial obligations.

 All graduating students, both graduate and undergraduate, should attend the Graduation Fair from 8 a.m. - 5 p.m.
-March 14 and 15 in the USU Campus Store.
+March 19 and 20 in the USU Campus Store.
 The Campus Store has joined with outside vendors and campus organizations to get everything you need for a successful graduation.
 This is the place to purchase your cap and gown; order announcements, class rings and grad packs; and buy a diploma frame.
+A photographer will be available if you would like your picture taken.
 Enjoy free drawings and discounted graduation items.
 Learn more about commencement ceremonies and how to join the USU Alumni Association.

-Guest tickets are not required for the Commencement Ceremonies in the Dee Glen Smith Spectrum or for the College Convocations.
+Guest tickets are not required for the Commencement Ceremonies in the Dee Glen Smith Spectrum or for some of the College Convocations.
 Seating is on a first-come, first-served basis.
-Doors to the Spectrum will be open to the public for Commencement Ceremonies at 12 noon, Friday, May 5, and 8 a.m., Saturday, May 6.
+Some College Convocations ticket their event due to limited seating.
+Please check with your college commencement representative listed at the bottom of this page.
+Doors to the Spectrum will be open to the public for Commencement Ceremonies at 8:00 a.m., Thursday, May 2, and 8:00 a.m., Friday, May 3.

 Accommodations for Persons with Disabilities